-Australian David Graham and Hale Irwin of the United States won their semi-finals of the Piccadilly World Match Play golf Championship in the U.K. on Friday (8 October).
+Background: Australian David Graham and Hale Irwin of the United States won their semi-finals of the Piccadilly World Match Play golf Championship in the U.K. on Friday (8 October).
 Graham defeated Ray Floyd of the U.S. by one hole over 36 and Irwin defeated South African Gary Player by two holes.

 SYNOPSIS: Graham, here making his first fairway shot of the day, started the match badly.

 His opponent, Ray Floyd took a commanding lead over the first 18 holes